Frequently Asked Questions

 Can SSS help with the transition to college life?

 Yes!
-SSS offers peer mentors for incoming students.
-SSS also makes the transition smoother by offering one-on-one advising and career counseling as well as workshops on managing you time efficiently, getting along with instructors, financing your education, planning your four-year degree and beyond, and many other topics.
+SSS makes the transition smoother by offering one-on-one advising as well as workshops financing your education, leadership, planning your four-year degree and beyond, and many other topics.

 I would like to meet more students like me.
 How can SSS help?

-Our Education Specialist, Danya Thomsen-Orellana, arranges many social and educational events each semester.
-In the past, these have included trips to music concerts, Broadway play, museums, college campus visits, and cultural trips to Chicago & New York.
-The SSS program also purchases tickets to a variety of campus activities that participants can attend together.
-SSS also offers students to participate in the TRIO Club.
+SSS arranges many cultural and educational events each semester.
+In the past, these have included trips to music concerts, museums, college and University campus visits, and local historic and cultural sites.
+The SSS program also offers a variety of campus activities that participants can attend together.

 I have declared a major, but I am not sure it's right for me.
 Can SSS help?

 Absolutely!
-SSS offers students supplemental academic advising as well as career counseling.
+SSS offers students academic advising as well as referrals for career counseling.
 SSS can help you to determine a program that best suits you interests, strengths and long-term plans, then help you to map out which courses you need and when to take them.

 How much time does it take to participate in the TRiO program?